Updated: July 14, 2025

 Parts Selection Strategy

-Ask the shop to specify — for every major part — whether OEM, aftermarket, reconditioned, or recycled parts will be used, and why.
+For every major part, ask the shop to specify whether OEM, aftermarket, reconditioned, or recycled parts will be used — and why.
 On vehicles with active safety systems, this matters beyond cosmetics.
 Aftermarket bumper covers may not mount sensors to factory tolerances.
 Non-OEM radar housings may affect calibration achievability.
-Windshield replacement on vehicles with front-facing cameras requires glass that matches OEM specifications for optical clarity and coating.
-The shop should be able to justify every parts decision — not just quote a price.
+Windshield replacement on vehicles with front-facing cameras requires glass matching OEM specifications for optical clarity and coating.
+The shop should justify every parts decision — not simply quote a price.

 Ask: “For each part on the estimate, is this OEM, aftermarket, or recycled — and why was that chosen?”